 I am not too sure about the other possible filters.

-#3 Updated by Nigel Kersten almost 3 years ago
+#3 Updated by Nigel Kersten about 3 years ago

 I’m a little concerned about having

 --keypair mean different things in different contexts, and I’m not sure if that’s a good thing or not.

 When you’re creating an instance, it assigns that keypair to the instance.

 When you’re listing them, it filters by that keypair.

 #5 Updated by Anonymous about 3 years ago

 If I understand it,

 keypair is being used as an identifier, like

 title.
 I don’t think there’d be any problem there, using an id both to create and find a node.
 As long as there’s another differentiator, like a verb, to make it clear what